ar4/wheeler_hale_2015/README.md

 To install: `pip install wheeler_hale_2015`.

 I have created a Jupyter Notebook that discusses the method, including the modifications that I made to it, and demonstrates its use: [Reproducing Geophysics: Wheeler and Hale (2015)'s well log alignment using dynamic warping](https://github.com/ar4/wheeler_hale_2015/blob/master/notebooks/wheeler_hale_2015.ipynb).

+The data that I plot in the notebook, and include a subset of in the notebook's directory, comes from RMOTC and the U.S. Department of Energy.